 You may think that a Pre-Incorporation Agreement would be more beneficial if there’s a long period of time between idea and formation – but that’s not the case.
 If there’s an “official” agreement in place, it’s easy for people to think that they can go ahead and start conducting business – which is a very bad idea.
 Doing business before the business entity is actually formed creates personal liability for the business’ activities and obligations.
 Planning is one thing, but actually conducting business is quite another.

 As a business develops, it naturally acquires and creates assets – both tangible and intangible.
-But if the business entity is not yet formed, there is no business to “own” these assets and most of the time they will belong to the people individually.
-For example, in starting a business there are a lot of intangible assets developed – websites, marketing materials, product/service development, etc. Normally, each person who creates these intangible assets has an ownership interest in them – which can cause problems if those ownership interests do not get transferred to the business entity once it’s formed – for whatever reason (lack of documentation, person leaves the group and never joins business, disagreements, additional demands, etc.).
+But if the business entity is not yet formed, there is no business to “own” these assets, and most of the time they will belong to the people individually.
+For example, in starting a business there are a lot of intangible assets developed – websites, marketing materials, product/service development, etc. Normally, each person who creates these intangible assets has an ownership interest in them – which can cause problems if those ownership interests do not get transferred to the business entity once it’s formed – for whatever reason (lack of documentation, a person leaves the group and never joins business, disagreements, additional demands, etc.).
 If that happens, there’s now a “business” asset that’s sitting outside the business.

 Other issues and downsides to consider: How will the taxes be handled?
 What if the Pre-Incorporation Agreement technically formed a partnership and that’s not what was intended?
 What if the equity splits aren’t quite ready to be set in stone yet?